ggabelmann/ggabelmann.github.io/README.md

-I am a Senior Software Engineer with over a decade of Java experience.
+I have over a decade of experience delivering multi-tier applications.
+My expertise is with Java and other server-side technology, but over the years I've worked with numerous languages and frameworks.
 Currently seeking remote contract work -- I can be reached at greg.gabelmann@gmail.com or through my profiles at LinkedIn or Github (see below).

 ## I like to: